tristankitto/ANDIE/README.md

 - This will remove all transparency in an image, making any transparent pixels into opaque, white pixels.
 This is effectively equivalent to converting an image from PNG to a different image format and is used mainly for exporting PNG images to non-PNG images within **ANDIE**.

 ## Text
-- The text function in **ANDIE** allows the user to select an area to write text on then prompts them to insert their text.
-This text can have its font, font size and colour changed before being inputted.
+- The text function brings up a new toolbar where colour, font, and font size can be customised.
+The user can then click where they want the text to go and a pop-up box will prompt them with what text they want to add to the image.

 # Individual member contributions